A Smarter Workplace: 5 Ideas for Improving Work Processes

 Monitoring Team Performance

 In addition to tracking time, you can also use project status tracking to monitor and quantify your team’s performance.
-For example, you can analyse the tasks and projects completed by specific teams or individuals.
+For example, you can analyze the tasks and projects completed by specific teams.
 This data could tell you both where bottlenecks arise in your workflow, as well as the root cause of any problems.

 Say you had an employee who always had lower activity levels on a Monday morning and Friday afternoon, you could learn to assign the most vital tasks outside of those hours.
 It’s a minor adjustment from the project manager, but the overall impact on the efficiency of your team is massive.